-Model 1 makes the best tradeoff between reflecting the social science and meaning of the variables, satisfying the model assumptions, modeling the variation in the response variable, and simplicity in explaining the results of the model to a social scientist instead of someone focused on the more technical aspects of the model.
-It is not without flaws, however, as lack of normality in the residuals suggests that the model may not generate valid prediction intervals.
-It also sacrifices complexity for practicality and interpretability, as more complicated interactions were omitted from the model to avoid confusion in interpretation of the coefficient estimates.
-We are also not sure about the predictive capabilities of the model since all the data was utilized to train the model.
-Additional evaluation would be necessary to determine whether the model is useful or potentially overfitting the data; this could be done on similar test data or using cross-validation.
-A noteworthy consideration is that the data are from approximately 30 years ago and may provide little similarities to more modern CDI data due to the rapid pace of economic development and technological innovation over the last three decades.
-Including more practically useful variables to help predict PCI, such as whether the county is urban or not, the type of workforce in the county (STEM or otherwise), and budget resources for the local government, could improve the model.
-Training and testing the model on more updated data may help to improve its practical utility and predictive power as well.
+In summary, Model 1 was found to make the best tradeoff between reflecting the social science and meaning of the variables, satisfying the model assumptions, modeling the variation in the response variable, and simplicity in explaining the results of the model to a social scientist instead of someone focused on the more technical aspects of the model.
+The model is not without flaws, however, as lack of normality as indicated by residual diagnostic plots suggests that the ability for the model to generate valid prediction intervals is limited.
+It also sacrifices complexity for practicality and interpretability, as more complicated interactions were omitted from the model in order to avoid potential confusing in interpretation of the beta coefficient estimates.
+We are also not sure about the predictive capabilities of the model since all of the data was utilized to train the model; we would have to evaluate its predictive power on similar test data or cross-validate to determine whether the model is actually useful or possibly overfitting the data.
+A noteworthy consideration when utilizing the model is that the data are from approximately 30 years ago, and thus may provide little similarities on more modern data sets due to the rapid pace of economic development and technological innovation over the last three decades.
+It may also include more practically useful variables to help predict per capita income, such as whether the county is urban or not, the type of workforce in the county (STEM or otherwise), and budget resources for the local government.
+Training and testing the model on more updated data may help to improve its practical utility and predictive power in a more modern setting.